-As his marriage falls apart, Toby resurrects his friendship with two friends from a year abroad in Israel during junior year of college.
+As his marriage falls apart, Toby resurrects his friendship with two friends from a year abroad in Israel during his junior year of college.
 Elizabeth (Libby) is having a midlife crisis.
 She’s become frustrated by the sameness of her life, and reconnecting with her college friends is a reprieve.
-For the other friend, Seth, he’s a free spirit who may finally be ready to settle down after years of playing around.
-When the four of theme reconnect, they rediscover the relationship of their youth, and some of that freedom with it.
+The other friend, Seth, is a free spirit who may finally be ready to settle down after years of playing around.
+When the four of them reconnect, they rediscover the relationship of their youth, and some of that freedom with it.

 Libby has trouble seeing herself through Toby’s eyes, reconciling the girl she was with the woman she has become.
 To compensate, she spends more time with Toby and Seth, keeping secrets from her husband, Adam, about her activities.
 She’s taken up smoking again, and vaping weed with a vape pen that Seth couriered to her.